amolabs/docs/protocol.md

         "draft_vote_open": "_decimal_number_",
         "draft_vote_close": "_decimal_number_",
         "draft_apply": "_decimal_number_",
+        "draft_quorum": "_currency_",
-        "tally_approve": "_decimal_number_",
+        "tally_approve": "_currency_",
-        "tally_reject": "_decimal_number_",
+        "tally_reject": "_currency_",
-        "voters": [_voter_, ...]
+		"description": "_string_"
       }
       ```
     - `config` keys should be a subset of the top-level `config` item.
 The
       values may be ommitted if they should remain the same.
 There should be no
       multiple live drafts having config change items conflicting with each
       other.
-    - `draft_*` fields controls overall voting process until the draft being
+    - `draft_vote_*`, `draft_apply` fields control overall voting process until
-      passed and applied to the blockchain configuration.
-They are initialized
+      the draft being passed and applied to the blockchain configuration.
+They
-      according to the configuration at the time of being proposed.
+      are initialized according to the configuration at the time of being
-      `draft_vote_open` is decremented at each block progress, and when it
+      proposed. `draft_vote_open` is decremented at each block progress, and
-      reaches zero `draft_vote_close` is decremented afterwards.
+      when it reaches zero `draft_vote_close` is decremented afterwards.
 When
       `draft_vote_close` reaches zero and the vote summary is _approval_, then
       `draft_apply` is decremented until the new configuration is applied.
+	- `draft_quorum` field is the minimum amount of effective stakes which the
+	  sum of `tally_*` fields' values is forced to exceed for the draft to get
+	  processed regardless of its approval or rejection after
+	  `draft_vote_close` reaches zero.
+It is initialized with the total amount
+	  of validators' effective stakes multiplied by `draft_quorum_rate` at the
+	  time of this draft being proposed.
     - `tally_*` fields count votes cast upon this draft. `tally_approve` and
       `tally_reject` are as the names imply.
-    - `voters` field is set to the voter list according to the stakes and
-      delegated stakes statistics at the time of this draft being proposed.
-      `_voter_` is as the following:
+- vote
+    - key: `_draft_id_` + `_account_address_`
+    - value: compact representation of a JSON object
       ```json
       {
-        "voter": "_HEX_encoded_account_address_",
         "power": "_currency_"
       }
       ```